 I bought soap nuts that I believe are from China.
 Is there a problem?

 Yep.
 And you probably found them on Amazon, eBay, or some other auction-type site.
 They were really cheap, so you tried them.
 First let me apologize.
 I wanted to finish a new post prior to addressing this FAQ (I’ve been getting similar questions since 1-2013).
 Hopefully it’s not to late for you to remedy the problem by returning them for a refund.
 Both Amazon and eBay do have buyer protection return policies that may prove very helpful – particularly Amazon if they fulfilled the item.

-Please see the post: Say “NO” To China Grown.
+Please see the post about “China-grown” soap berries.
 It’s quite thorough, and I did a lot of research for it.
 My opinion: Return them or trash them.
 Period.
 They’re so cheap that IF you need to return them, you may not financially come out ahead.
 That will be your decision.
 Looking at the bright side, you’ll be much better informed after reading the new post.
 Given the cost, consider yourself lucky. – Your tuition bill should be low.

 Quick update: The new Chinese sellers are shrewd.
 Recently I’ve seen some raise their prices.
 They just jack up their “regular price” to appear less “bargain basement” priced.
 It’s just a shell game to throw buyers off.
 They’re very good at their game.
 YOU just have to be smarter.